Testimony in the trial of Patrick Eugene Prendergast: Testimony of recent acquaintances of Prendergast: Ellen McCormick, Walter Cooley, Philip Cahill, James Clancy, Rev. A. J. Clare, John Johnson

 Reverend A. J. Clare, an acquaintance of Prendergast, testified to his belief that Prendergast was insane.
 He had met Prendergast through the Single Tax Club, of which both were members in February 1891.
 He described Prendergast as constantly talking out of order during meetings, and constantly having to be corrected for it.
 He testified that, in November 1892, he received from Prendergast a copy of the same prayer that Brother Adjutor had mentioned in his testimony, and that Prendergast claimed to him that the prayer had been revealed by the Virgin Mary to a saint and had thereafter been discovered inside a cave in the third century.
 Clare testified that Prendergast expressed the belief that repetition of the prayer would grant absolute immunity from being harmed by fire, flood, or combat.
 He further testified that he was additionally convinced of Prendergast's insanity due to Prendergast writing diagonally rather than horizontally in a December 1892 Christmas card that he sent to Clare.

 John Johnson (the city circulator of the Inter Ocean newspaper) testified about his experience having worked with Prendergast for many years.
 He testified that Prendergast first began working for him in the early 1880s, leaving for sometime in the 1880s.
 He testified he became professionally re-acquainted with Prendergast when Prendergast began buying papers from sometime around July 1889 to sell on a private route.
 Re testified that this remained their relationship until July 12, 1892, when Prendergast again began working directly for him as a North Side paper carrier.
 He further testified that on July 11, 1893, Prendergast disappeared for ten or twelve days, after which he returned to request a route in the business district.
-Johnson testified that he had granted Prendergast this request, and that Prendergast worked such a route from August 6 until to day he killed Harrison.
+Johnson testified that he had granted Prendergast this request, and that Prendergast worked such a route from August 6 until the day he killed Harrison.
 He testified that in the course of this professional acquaintance, he had not seen Prendergast presenting any signs of derangement.